unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Rejuvenation_**.
 If it has a phylactery, a destroyed lich gains a new body in 1d10 days, regaining all its hit points and becoming active again.
 The new body appears within 5 feet of the phylactery.

 **_Tekcasting_**.
 The lich is an 18th-level tekcaster.
 Its Tekcasting ability is Intelligence (tek skill save DC 20, +12 to hit with tek skill attacks).
-The lich has the following arcanist tek skills prepared:
+The lich has the following Arcanist tek skills prepared:

 Cantrips (at will): _mage hand_, _prestidigitation_, _ray of frost_
 1st level (4 slots): _detect tek_, _tek missile_, _shield_, _shockwave_